 I find it very important to have a large tool box to communicate clearly, fairly and achieve the results for each individual dog.
 This is not a cookie cutter program but an individualized approach to different issues.
-Tools we use include slip leads, long lines, verbal and physical praise, their daily food and treats, Prong collars, e-collars (electronic collars), clickers, toys, crates, bark collars, treadmill, pet convincer (compressed air for interrupting behavior), as well as my own dogs and cats and Katy’s personal dogs, cat, and horses
+Tools we use include slip leads, long lines, verbal and physical praise, their daily food and treats, Prong collars, e-collars (electronic collars), clickers, toys, "bonkers" (rolled up towel), crates, bark collars, treadmill, pet convincer (compressed air for interrupting behavior), as well as my own dogs and cats and Katy’s personal dogs, cat, and horses

 Where will my dog be staying?

 We do not run a boarding facility so we provide board and trains out of our homes.
 Dogs who stay with us join us at our facility and often become part of the training with our clients!
 Based on individual personalities and needs of each dog, your dog will board in my home or with trainer Katy on her property.
 Once we receive your contact form we will be in contact to discuss the best option for your dog.